 A few soldiers with their guns were lined up along the side of the barge to guard it.

-‘Where are they taking those sacks of grain?’
-I asked my uncle.
+‘Where are they taking those sacks of grain?,’ I asked my uncle.

-‘Likely to Dublin and then on to Liverpool to feed the people of England, while our own go hungry.’
-He said angrily.
+‘Likely to Dublin and then on to Liverpool to feed the people of England, while our own go hungry,’ he said angrily.
 ‘The authorities have refused to stop exports of food.’

 The town was busy and people ignored us as they went about their business.
 There was big Canal Hotel, on the water where the rich and fancy merchants and lawyers sleep in fine feather beds.

-‘Get out of my way I need to get to court!’ roared a lawyer, nearly knocking poor Catherine over in his rush to get on a barge that would bring him to the Assizes Court in Longford.
+‘Get out of my way I need to get to court!’, roared a lawyer, nearly knocking poor Catherine over in his rush to get on a barge that would bring him to the Assizes Court in Longford.

 Someday when I get older I am going to stay in a hotel.

-The Famine in BALLINGARRIGY
+History: The Famine in BALLINACARRIGY

 The arrival of the Royal Canal to Ballynacarrigy circa 1810 led to a period of rapid development and much of the town dates from this period.
 The lock-keepers cottage beside the lock-gate is typical of the houses built by the Royal Canal Company in the Ballynacarrigy area and the harbour still features an impressive canal hotel and commercial stores built circa 1810 with the nearby remains of a cast-iron heavy goods crane.
-In 1845 the population of the village was 500 people, living in 63 neatly built, slate-roofed houses.
+In 1845, the population of the village was 500 people, living in 63 neatly built, slate-roofed houses.
 Ballynacarrigy was one of the 26 District Electoral Division of Mullingar Poor Law Union, but was too far from eastern Westmeath and Mullingar to benefit significally from construction of the Midland Great Western Railway.
 The main source of public work during the Famine was drainage works on the River Inny and creation of artificial lakes.
 Life for the landless classes was precarious as 25% of the crops were sown on annually rented, con-acre land and 38% of the labourers lived in one room hovels.
 There were minor famines in the area in 1839 and 1841, particularly effecting the labouring classes during the summer months as they awaited the potato crop.
 In 1846 local police warned that all the potatoes were gone and the local relief committee noted that dysentery was prevalent due to the badness of food.
 It was also reported that local meal dealers were engaged in price fixing and that turnip-minding houses were being erected by some larger farmers to protect their crops from the starving poor.
-By 1847 39% of population were reliant on soup kitchens and the following year there was a drastic 83% reduction in the acreage under potato.
+By 1847, 39% of the population were reliant on soup kitchens and the following year there was a drastic 83% reduction in the acreage under potato.
 Between 1845 and 1850 the population of the area declined by 50%.
 In the aftermath of the Famine the graziers consolidated their holdings and emerged as the dominant social class and there was a corresponding 33% decline in smaller holdings between 15 and 30 acres, as emigration from the area continued apace.